-- A. In the final Senate meeting of the spring term, the newly constituted Senate will elect from among its members the officers of the Senate: President, Vice President, Secretary, and Parliamentarian. - B. The President of the Faculty Senate shall ordinarily receive one-quarter reassigned time and clerical support from the office of the Vice President for Academic Affairs.
+- A. In the final Faculty Senate meeting of the spring term, the newly constituted Faculty Senate will elect from among its Senators the Officers of the Faculty Senate: President, Vice President, Secretary, and Parliamentarian. - B. The President of the Faculty Senate shall ordinarily receive one-quarter reassigned time and clerical support from the office of the VPAA.
 The Secretary of the Faculty Senate shall ordinarily receive one-quarter reassigned time.